simmi123997/Tic-tac-toe/README.md

-Tic Tac Toe, also known as Noughts and Crosses, is a classic two-player game that's both fun and challenging.
-Build this game using HTML, CSS and Javascript.
+This repository contains a web-based implementation of the classic Tic Tac Toe game using HTML, CSS, and JavaScript, also known as Noughts and Crosses.
+The game provides an interactive experience where two players can compete against each other on a virtual game board.